Anderson localization of a Rydberg electron: Examples of different types of interactions

-The energy-resolved participation ratios provide insight into the role of correlations in the disorder distributions and the distinction between on- and off-diagonal disorder \cite{titovNonuniversality2005,kuhlEnhancement2008,izrailevAnomalous2012,soukoulisOffdiagonal1981}.
-The positively correlated off-diagonal radial disorder manifests itself in the pronounced asymmetry in the distribution in Fig.~\ref{fig:R1} (c), especially in contrast to the case in Fig.~\ref{fig:R1} (d) which has \textit{anti}-correlated off-diagonal disorder.
-The residual asymmetry still visible in Fig.~\ref{fig:R1} arises from the negative next-nearest-neighbor hopping term.
-A sharp feature in the middle of the band depends on the parity of $M$:when $M$ is odd(even) there is a minimum(maximum).
+The energy-resolved participation ratios shown in Fig.~\ref{fig:R1} (c) and (d) provide insight into the role of correlations and the distinction between on- and off-diagonal disorder \cite{titovNonuniversality2005,kuhlEnhancement2008,izrailevAnomalous2012,soukoulisOffdiagonal1981}.
+The positively correlated off-diagonal radial disorder manifests itself in the pronounced asymmetry seen in Fig.~\ref{fig:R1} (c), especially in contrast to the \textit{anti}-correlated off-diagonal disorder in Fig.~\ref{fig:R1} (d), where only a small residual asymmetry is present due to the negative next-nearest-neighbor hopping term (see Appendix \ref{sec:app:matrixel}).
+A sharp feature in the band middle depends on the parity of $M$: when $M$ is odd (even) there is a minimum (maximum).
 A state with infinite localization length is predicted to occur at the exact band middle in one-dimensional models with off-diagonal disorder \cite{soukoulisOffdiagonal1981,theodorouExtended1976,brouwerDensity2000}; this could be the source of this feature, which is further modified by the correlated disorder.